Groups of artists in six cities around the world will be following the same, three step process to co-create work.

 When did it start?
 When does it finish?

-Mixups are starting October 2015 - and we are aiming to be done around February 2016.
+Mixups are starting October 2015 - and we are aiming to be done early 2016 - there will then be local shows before the first global show in June 2016.

 Are there any other rules?

 Nope.
 It's a project that is all about respecting the creative agency of the artists.
 Whenever the paper is in their hands they can do anything they want with it.
 The only rule is that when they pass it on, they have to let it go.